-Our registration of the securities covered by this prospectus does not mean that the Selling Holder will offer or sell any of the shares of Class A Common Stock.
-The Selling Holder may offer, sell, or distribute all or a portion of its shares of Class A Common Stock publicly or through private transactions at prevailing market prices or at negotiated prices.
-We will not receive any proceeds from the sale of shares of Class A Common Stock by the Selling Holder pursuant to this prospectus.
-However, we may receive up to \$100,000,000 in aggregate gross proceeds from sales of our Class A Common Stock to the Selling Holder that we may, in our discretion, elect to make, from time to time after the date of this prospectus, pursuant to the Purchase Agreement.
-We provide more information about how the Selling Holder may sell or otherwise dispose of the shares of our Class A Common Stock in the section entitled "Plan of Distribution."
-We will bear all costs, expenses, and fees in connection with the registration of the shares of Class A Common Stock offered hereby.
-The Selling Holder will bear all commissions and discounts, if any, attributable to its sales of the shares of Class A Common Stock offered hereby.
+We are registering the securities for resale pursuant to the Selling Holders' registration rights under certain agreements between us and the Selling Holders.
+Our registration of the securities covered by this prospectus does not mean that the Selling Holders will offer or sell any of the shares of Class A Common Stock or Private Placement Warrants.
+The Selling Holders may offer, sell or distribute all or a portion of their shares of Class A Common Stock or Private Placement Warrants publicly or through private transactions at prevailing market prices or at negotiated prices.
+We will not receive any proceeds from the sale of shares of Class A Common Stock or Private Placement Warrants by the Selling Holders pursuant to this prospectus.
+We provide more information about how the Selling Holders may sell the shares or Private Placement Warrants in the section entitled "Plan of Distribution"